Judaism in Rugrats: The Rugrats Movie (1998)

-In The Rugrats Movie, a 1998 animated film produced by Nickelodeon Studios meant to introduce Tommy's younger brother Dil to audiences, makes a possible indirect reference to Judaism.
-Tommy almost sacrifices Dil to hungry monkeys by pouring baby food made from bananas on him; the scene parallels the Sacrifice of Isaac.
+In The Rugrats Movie, a 1998 animated film produced by Nickelodeon Movies meant to introduce Tommy's younger brother Dil to audiences, makes a possible indirect reference to Judaism.
+Tommy almost sacrifices Dil to the monkeys by pouring baby food made from bananas on him; the scene parallels the Sacrifice of Isaac.
+A visual gag written in Hebrew is based on circumcision.

 All Grown Up!
 (2003–2008)

 In All Grown Up!
-(2003–2008), a continuation of Rugrats that follows the characters into their adolescent years, Tommy, now 11 years old, appears apathetic towards his Jewish heritage.
+(2003–2008), a continuation of Rugrats that follows the characters into their adolescent years, Tommy, now 10 years old, appears apathetic towards his Jewish heritage.
 In "Rachel, Rachel" (Season 4, Episode 4), Tommy argues with Didi over being made to attend Hebrew school and shows no interest in going until he develops a crush on his female classmate, the titular Rachel.
 In a stark contrast to Rachel's piety, Tommy is shown to have no basic knowledge of Judaism, unfamiliar with the concept of shabbat and never having followed a kosher diet.
 Tommy's younger brother Dil is similarly disinterested in Judaism and, to avoid being made to attend Hebrew school in the future, founds his own religion.
-While the depiction of Tommy and Dil's laxity towards their faith may not necessarily be positive, they are realistic; in 2006, the year the episode aired, statistics showed that American Jewish youth held a declining interest in religion, with 61% believing in God and 14% saying that religion played a role in their daily life.
+While the depiction of Tommy and Dil's laxity towards their faith may not necessarily be positive, they are realistic; in 2006, the year the episode aired, statistics showed that 61% of American Jewish youth believed in God, with 14% saying that religion played a role in their daily life.

+Rugrats (2021)

+In the 2021 series of Rugrats, Tommy and Dil are still halachically Jewish.
+In the 2024 episode "Purim", Didi's father Boris tells the babies about the story of Purim, which the babies reenact in their imagination.
+Meanwhile, Didi's brother Jake teaches the other adults how to make hamantaschen cookies.